ndwalters/inception-home-assistant/README.md

 ## Acknowledgements

-This integration is a custom component Home Assistant port of the excellent [inception-mqtt](https://github.com/matthew-larner/inception-mqtt/) project by @matthew-larner.
+This integration is thanks to [Seb Ruiz](https://github.com/sebr/inception-home-assistant), a custom component for Home Assistant, based on the work by [matthew-larnert](https://github.com/matthew-larner/inception-mqtt/).